timjogorman/RicherEventDescription/guidelines.md

 from an actual document, and in no way represent the political views of anybody associated with RED):

-\ex. *Barack Obama* was born in Nigeria, he's not American, and his presidency is illegal.
+- *Barack Obama* was born in Nigeria, he's not American, and his presidency is illegal.
 That's why *he* loves *immigrants*!
 \\
  <Post by: TheyTookOurJarbs Date: 4/15/12 6:56pm> \\